annapanfil/multispectral/readme.md

 ## Other tasks

-run the tests (only for index evaluation methods): `pytest`
+Generate documentation (a bit incomplete): from parent directory run `PYTHONPATH=./multispectral:$PYTHONPATH python -m pdoc multispectral -o multispectral/docs -d google`

-generate documentation (a bit incomplete): from parent directory run `PYTHONPATH=./multispectral:$PYTHONPATH python -m pdoc multispectral -o multispectral/docs -d google`
+Run the tests (only for index evaluation methods): `pytest`

 ## Requirements
 The script requires multiple libraries which can be found in `environment.yaml` file.
 Also the [micasense library](https://github.com/micasense/imageprocessing) should be downloaded to `libraries` directory.